BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Our Benchmark

 \subsubsection{Decision-based query attacks}

 Decision-based query attacks primarily work with only the final decision of a model (e.g., the classification output) without access to the model's gradients, logits, or any other internal states.
-Their general formulation is:
+The general formulation is:

-The perturbation aims to be as imperceptible as possible (corresponding to minimizing the distance, represented by $\mathcal{D}$, between the initial input $\boldsymbol{x}$ and its perturbed counterpart $\boldsymbol{x^*}$) while keep misleading the model into incorrect classifications.
-The term $\xi$ introduces this hard constraint to decision-based optimization process. $\xi(u)=0$ if $u$ is ture.
-If not, $\xi(u)=\infty$.
-Within its scope, $\Omega$ symbolizes the adversarial criteria, which essentially forces the perturbed input to meet the attack goal.
-Depending on the type of attack, this criterion varies:
+The perturbation aims to be as imperceptible as possible (corresponding to minimizing the distance, represented by $\mathcal{D}$, between the initial input $\boldsymbol{x}$ and its perturbed counterpart $\boldsymbol{x^*}$), while keeping misleading the model into incorrect classifications (corresponding to the hard constraint introduced by $\Omega$). $\Omega$ forces the perturbed input to meet the attack goal, which takes 1 if the constraint is satisfied, otherwise 0.
+According to the type of attack, the $\Omega$ is specified as follows:

-where $\mathbb{I}$ is the indicator function.
-In essence, attackers are navigating the adversarial space, defined by the constraints of the model and the criteria.
+$\mathbb{I}(\cdot)$ is the indicator function, and $\mathbb{I}(c)=1$ if $c$ is true and $\mathbb{I}(c)=0$ otherwise.
+In essence, attackers are navigating the adversarial space defined by the hard constraints.
 Their goal is to find a point that is both adversarial (misclassified) and as close as possible to the original input.
-The graphical illustration of untargeted decision-based attacks is shown in Fig. \ref{illustrate_of_attack}(a).